makoncline/van/content/Heater.md

 ## Notes/Questions

 - Q: Do i need to buy an aux fuel conenctor, or did it come with my kit?
+  - A: Yes, it did not come with the kit.
+Need a [Doorman #800-188 Quick Connect](https://a.co/d/cSB2dvg)
+- Q: Which length exhaust pipe goes where?
+I assume the short one with metal cap must be final exhaust because of heat?
 - Q: Where can i mount the thermostat/controller?
 - Q: How will I power the heater?
 - pre-req: [[Aux DC Power]]